SSDS-Croatia/SSDS-2020/Day-3/README.md

 ## Day 3 - Intersections between Complexity Science, Network Science and Data Science

-On the third day of the school you will learn applications of complex networks methodologies to data science related problems.

-In the hands-on session you will learn how to use graph-tool, Python library for efficient statistical analysis of graphs.
+On the third day of the school you will learn practical applications of complex networks methodologies to data science related problems.
+In the hands-on session you will learn how to use [graph-tool](https://graph-tool.skewed.de/), Python library for efficient statistical analysis of graphs.

 ### Lecture materials and outline

+* A Network approach to topic models
+* Hands-on session: The graph-tool Python module for network analysis

 The **Lecture** subfolder contains materials from presentations.